Sign In / Sign Out

 If you left the university on academic probation, you are eligible for readmission into most CLAS programs.
 Find your program of interest in the Undergraduate Degrees page.
 You will not be eligible for the following programs:

-In the appointment, the readmission specialist will work with you to identify factors that led to the disqualification, which may include personal, financial, academic, and other circumstances.
+Step Three: An Academic Advising Director will review your readmission application and follow up with you directly to schedule time to meet or speak over the phone.
+In the appointment, the Academic Advising Director will work with you to identify factors that led to the disqualification, which may include personal, financial, academic, and other circumstances.
 The readmission decision will largely depend on the ways in which you have addressed the factors leading to disqualification and ways that you may have demonstrated readiness to return to the classroom.
-You may meet with a readmission specialist at any time while on disqualification to better determine what steps you can take to demonstrate readiness for readmission.

 International students often face additional logistical hurdles in returning to the U.S. after being readmitted.
 You must be readmitted with enough time to complete whatever requirements you may have to gain an I-20.
 You may be surprised to discover that you must retake the TOEFL in order to regain an I-20.